2025년 3월 고2 모의고사 변형 (18-30번)

 25년 3월 고2 모의고사 30번

-For example, the Harvard researchers who made claims in the late 1960s about the problems with dietary fat, leading the nation away from perceiving sugar as one of the main causes in health problems, were funded ____ part by the sugar industry.
+For example, the Harvard researchers who made claims in the late 1960s about the problems with dietary fat, leading the nation away from perceiving sugar as one of the main causes in health problems, were funded in ____ by the sugar industry.

 25년 6월 고2 모의고사 영어 변형 (18-29번)